Who turned out the lights? It’s dark in here. Don’t they pay their electricity? — Roger Rabbit

 Often best to colocate Solar, Wind, Batteries to share connection and operation costs.

-NatGas is cheapest on-demand source of power in the USA:
+Natgas is cheapest on-demand source of power in the USA:

 Turn off, turn on.